Decentralized-ID/decentralized-id.github.io/awesome-sovrin/README.md

 **Protocol, Governance, and the Surrounding Ecosystem**

 Much of the material in this document came from [/awesome-decentralized-id](../README.md).\
-However, there this file contains additional material that isn't found over there.
+However, this file contains additional material that isn't found over there.

+Pull Requests Welcome.

 ### Contents
 * [Self Sovereign Identity—SSI](#Self-Sovereign-Identity)